 DCI size of DCI format 0_X/1_X is counted on one cell among the set of cells.

-FFS which cell DCI size of the DCI format 0_X/1_X is counted on.
+DCI size of the DCI format 0_X/1_X is counted on the reference cell.

 BD/CCE of DCI format 0_X/1_X is counted on one cell among the set of cells.

-FFS which cell BD/CCE of the DCI format 0_X/1_X is counted on.
+BD/CCE of the DCI format 0_X/1_X is counted on the reference cell.

+Same reference cell is used for both DCI format 0_X and DCI format 1_X.

+The reference cell is

+the scheduling cell if the scheduling cell is included in the set of cells and search space of the DCI format 0_X/1_X is configured only on the scheduling cell;

-Search space of DCI format 0_X/1_X is configured on one cell of the set of cells and associated with the search space of the scheduling cell with the same search space ID.
+one cell of the set of cells which search space of DCI format 0_X/1_X is configured on and associated with the search space of the scheduling cell with the same search space ID if search space of the DCI format 0_X/1_X is configured on the cell in addition to the scheduling cell.

-FFS which cell the SS of the DCI format 0_X/1_X is configured on.
+It is up to gNB on which cell the SS of the DCI format 0_X/1_X is configured on.

-FFS: How to address Rel-17 BD/CCE limit for any given cell (operating the feature under Rel-17 BD/CCE limit)/DCI BD/CCE for legacy DCI formats (not including DCI formats 0_X/1_X) apply
+To address Rel-17 BD/CCE limit for any given cell (operating the feature under Rel-17 BD/CCE limit)

+For the reference cell, a total number of configured BD/CCEs for both DCI formats 0_X/1_X and legacy DCI formats (if configured) does not exceed the Rel-17 limits.

+For other cells in the sets of cells, Rel-17 limits for PDCCH/DCI monitoring and BD/CCE counting rules for legacy DCI formats (not including DCI formats 0_X/1_X) apply

 Note: This does not mean a UE is required to support number of BDs/CCEs beyond the Rel-17 limits (i.e., MPDCCHmax,slot,μ, CPDCCHmax,slot,μ, MPDCCHtotal,slot,μ and CPDCCHtotal,slot,μ) for PDCCH candidates for each scheduled cell.